 This recipe calls for just three ingredients.

-- Frozen meatballs, fully cooked.
+- Frozen meatballs.
+Fully cooked frozen meatballs.
 I use Kroger brand homestyle meatballs.

-- Pineapple chunks.
+- Can of pineapple chunks.
+Drain the pineapple juice.
 I use canned Dole Pineapple Chunks or fresh pineapple if I have it.

 See the recipe card for quantities.